dilawer11/iot-device-fingerprinting/README.md

 This work is a collaboration between Lahore University of Management Sciences (LUMS) and North Carolina State University (NCSU).

 ## Contact Information
-You can reach out to the corresponding author of this paper (Dilawer Ahmed) at `dahmed2 at ncsu dot edu`
+You can reach out to the corresponding author of this paper (Dilawer Ahmed) at `dahmed2 at ncsu dot edu` or vist this [webpage](https://dilawer11.github.io) for more info on the author
 ## Setup

 There are many different setup options.
 The 3 we tested are briefly described below.